klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/fullstack_questions.md

 - What can you tell about JIT: bytecode in Java or it's analog CIL/CLR in C#
   - JIT languages are compiled into an intermediary abstract machine language that is not specific to any architecture.
 They are similarto compiled languages in that they can't be executed directly from source code, and they are also similar to interpreted languages in that their bytecode is interpreted into binary on execution.

+## Functional Programming

+- What is a pure function?
+  - A function that just takes input and returns output without side effects

+- What does it mean when object is immutable?
+  - Its fields cannot change.

+- What is a Monad?
+  -

+- What is currying?

+- Can you tell me something I don't know about functional programming?

 ## Javascript questions (14 questions)